xalitoarriaza/help/docs/multi-staging-old-app.md

 People often assume that various Git branches are all it takes to set up different versions of an App on fortrabbit.
 Unfortunatly that's only half of the way.

-Multi staging doesn't necessarily requires Git – but it's a good match.
+Multi staging doesn't necessarily require Git – but it's a good match.
 Using local branches to map the different App versions is a good idea, as they all share the same code base.

 On fortrabbit only the [master branch get's deployed](git#toc-only-the-master-branch-will-be-deployed) on webspace.
 Use multiple Apps, a dedicated one for each branch, map local branches to remote master branches.